Unit 3 Progress Check Mcq Ap Lang

 • Rhetorical Appeals: Ethos (credibility), pathos (emotion), and logos (logic) are the three primary appeals used to persuade an audience.
 Understanding how these appeals function is essential for analyzing arguments.

-• Audience: Recognizing the intended audience and how the argument is tailored to them.
+• Audience: Recognizing the intended audience and how the argument is meant for them.

 • Purpose: Identifying the author's intent in making the argument.

-Understanding these concepts is the foundation for success on the Unit 3 progress check.
+Understanding these concepts is the foundation for success on the Unit 3 progress check Less friction, more output..

 Strategies for Tackling Unit 3 MCQs